Model Assessment for a Generalised Bayesian Structural Equation Model: Generalised framework for Bayesian SEM

-where $\bfepsilon_i$ in \eqref{gbsem_augmented} is split into ${\bf u}_i$, a $p$-dimensional vector of random effects with a non-diagonal covariance matrix $\Omega$, and $\bfe_i$, an error term with a diagonal covariance matrix $\Psi^*$.
-The ${\bf u}_i$ terms aim to capture associations among the items beyond those explained by the vector of latent variables ${\bf z}_i$.
-Those associations can be due to question wording, method effect, etc. Furthermore, the item-individual specific random effects $u_{ij}$ can be seen as an additional residual term that provides model diagnostics information for the detection of two-way outliers (e.g. leaked items and cheating behaviour in educational testing or secondary response strategies employed by some of the respondents to some of the items).
-Moreover, we note that now, contrary to equations \eqref{gbsem_augmented} and \eqref{gbsem_augmented2}, the cross loadings $\Lambda$ in \eqref{gbsem_newmodel} and \eqref{gbsem_newmarginal} are non-zero parameters that are assigned informative priors centred around zero, e.g. $N(0,0.01)$.
+The item-individual specific random effect, ${\bfu}_i$, aims to capture associations of relatively small magnitude amongst the variables, beyond those explained by the vector of latent variables $\bfz_i$.
+Those associations can be due to question wording, method effect, etc. Moreover, the cross loadings $\Lambda$ in \eqref{gbsem_newmodel} and \eqref{gbsem_newmarginal} are non-zero parameters that are assigned informative priors centred around zero, e.g. $N(0,0.01)$.
+For continuous normally distributed data, Model \eqref{gbsem_newmodel} coincides with the model proposed in \citeA{MA12}, written as